kimptoc/wowactivityfeed/readme.txt

 TODO
 - move armory data into "armory" property
--- tests pass, but not loading members... also some pages have errors..
+-- tests pass, but not storing guild now...

 - only save latest armory info just keep deltas for old versions